okdewit/laravel-assets/README.md

 # [laravel-assets](http://roumen.it/projects/laravel-assets) package

-A simple assets manager for Laravel 5 (...and 6?)
+A simple assets manager for Laravel 5 (...and 6? and 7?)

 ## Notes